Bálint Tárkány-Kovács

-Balint Tarkany-Kovacs (1980 in Budapest) is one of Hungary’s foremost cimbalom players, who plays traditional Hungarian music and ethnojazz as well.
-He is the founder of the band Tarkany Muvek.
+Balint Tarkany-Kovacs (1980 in Budapest) is one of Hungary's foremost cimbalom players, who plays traditional Hungarian music and ethno-jazz as well.

-About
+Biography

 Balint was born in Budapest in 1980, and had started learning the cimbalom at the age of seven.
 He graduated in Folk Cimbalom (BA) in the Franz Liszt Academy of Music traditional music faculty in 2011.
 Now he has been studying at the Cimbalom Teacher Faculty (MA), where his maestro is Kalman Balogh.

+Tarkany Muvek

-He is the founder of the band Tarkany Muvek, where he does not only play the cimbalom but composes songs and writes lyrics as well.
+Since 2008, he has founded and led the band Tarkany Muvek, where he does not only play the cimbalom but composes songs and writes lyrics as well.
+He also plays in Fonó Folk Band and Tündök band.

+The group fuses traditional Hungarian folk with classical music and avant garde jazz, more recently with reggae and rock.
 The band's recordings include the album Introducing Tárkány Müvek.
-He also plays in Fonó Folk Band and Tündök band.
-He played all around Europe in festivals and tours.
-Now he lives in Budapest, Hungary.
+Tárkány Művek released its first album in May, 2010 and quickly became one of the most popular and celebrated young folk bands of Hungary.
+The songs of the album "You Etched Your Face in Mine" (Arcomba az arcod vésted) created a new musical language which can be easily described as representing a new pathway in Hungarian contemporary folk.
+Jazz given to Balkan tastes, chansons and folk songs have led to astonishing tunes.
+The combination of musical themes which are usually taken from traditional folk songs and novel instrumentation makes Tárkány Művek one-of-a-kind.
+The distinctive sound of the folk dulcimer or cimbalom, saxophone, kontra and bass are enriched with female vocals.

+The band included such musicians as Julianna Paár (singer), Gergő Kováts (saxophone, tárogató, flute, wind instruments), Endre Papp (transylvanian and classical viola), András Bognár (double bass), Petra Kész (singer), Pázmándi Gergely (saxophone), Ádám Móser (accordion, bagpipe), Dániel Arday (contrabass), and David Szegő (drums).